Is there anything better than a long relaxing soak in a deep bath? Read our complete guide to getting it just right…

-Featuring a space-saving design, this compact yet contemporary tub is ideal for small bathrooms.
-Manufactured from high quality acrylic, the unusual shape allows for a deep and comfortable soak, whilst allowing for additional space around the bath itself.
+Featuring a design inspired by chic Italian styling, this contemporary tub is ideal for bathrooms big and small.
+Manufactured from high quality acrylic, the ergonomic shape of the Ellis freestanding bath allows for a deep and comfortable soak.

 The bath can be freestanding or positioned against a wall, depending on the amount of space you have.
-Pair with a freestanding tap from the Spencer range to complete your installation in style!
+Pair with a freestanding tap to complete your installation in style!

-Perfect for smaller spaces, the Spencer freestanding bath from Mode Bathrooms is both chic and contemporary
+Perfect for smaller spaces, the Ellis freestanding bath from Mode Bathrooms is both chic and contemporary

 For something just that little extra bit special, why not choose one of our stunning metallic baths?
-The Rembrandt bath is made to order, from luxury copper, hand-beaten and polished by expert craftspeople.
-The nickel-plated interior is wonderfully deep and luxurious, maintaining your water temperature for longer.
+The Berkeley bath is made to order, from luxury cast iron and hand-painted by expert craftspeople.
+The vitreous enamel interior is wonderfully deep and luxurious for an opulent experience.

-The Rembrandt copper and nickel bath from The Bath Co. opens up a whole array of design possibilities for your bathroom
+The Berkeley cast iron bath from The Bath Co. opens up a whole array of design possibilities for your bathroom